7 Top Food And Travel Souvenirs

 1. Tasty Reminders

-Spices, sauces, oils, salts, wines, spirits and beers are all great ways to bring your tasty travels home.
+Spices, sauces, oils, salts, wines, spirits, and beers are all great ways to bring your tasty travels home.
 You will instantly be transported back to the destination while enjoying them at home.
-We often suffer from what we call “vacation hangover,” wanting the same tastes we just left.
+We often suffer from what we call “vacation hangovers,” wanting the same tastes we just left.
 We once scoured Chicago for the best croissant after a week in Paris, but that’s another story.

 3. Clothing

 We like to pick up t-shirts from Hard Rock Cafes we visit.
-We pick up one classic and one unique version with a cool design just or that destination.
-I got a beautifully hand stitched dragon on the one I bought in Kuala Lumpur.
+We pick up one classic and one unique version with a cool design just for that destination.
+I got a beautiful hand-stitched dragon on the one I bought in Kuala Lumpur.
 They’re great to wear to parties and concerts.
 They’re a perfect icebreaker and always a good travel conversation starter too.
+(Update: we only pick up special t-shirts now that we’ve moved and downsized).
 We’ve also purchased things we might need while out and about like a scarf or sweater.
 Every time you wear them you’re reminded of where they came from.

 4. Holiday Ornaments